-Finally, if you can hear it, then somebody else might hear it.
-The fact that the canine warning device is audible could serve to alert others to the situation.
+Lastly, another person in the area could potentially hear an audible dog deterrent.
+The fact that the Sound Defense is audible could serve to alert others to the situation.

 Watch Sound Defense in Action:

 |Aggressive Dog Breeds||General Overview Of Dog Bites|

 - Best Dog Deterrent for Protecting Attacks

 - Frequently Asked Questions About Ultrasonic Dog Deterrents

 - How Can A Dog Deterrent Help Protect People?